kserve/models-web-app/README.md

 This web application is responsible for allowing the user to manipulate the Model Servers (Endpoints) in his Kubeflow cluster.
 To achieve this it provides a user friendly way to handle the lifecycle of `InferenceService` CRs.

-The web applucation currently works with `v1beta1` versions of `InferenceService` objects.
+The web application currently works with `v1beta1` versions of `InferenceService` objects.

 ## Connect to the application